ptfonseca/pcal/README.md

 provided by the data against a model or hypothesis.
 Unfortunately, p-values are often incorrectly interpreted as the probability that the null hypothesis is true or as type I error probabilities.
-The `pcal` package uses the calibrations developed in Sellke, Bayarri, and Berger (2001) to calibrate p-values under a robust perspective and obtain measures of the evidence provided by the data in favor of point null hypotheses which are safer and more straightforward interpret:
+The `pcal` package uses the calibrations developed by Sellke, Bayarri, and Berger (2001) to calibrate p-values under a robust perspective and obtain measures of the evidence provided by the data in favor of point null hypotheses which are safer and more straightforward interpret: